nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :-------------------------:|:-------------------------:
 ![filedirectory](images/ug/ug_add_step1.png) |  ![filedirectory](images/ug/ug_add_step1.1.PNG)

 **Step 2**: Type the command `add q/This is an example of a class diagram a/True d/image/classDiagramExample1.png`.
-Remember to include the file extension in `DIAGRAM`.
+Remember to include the file extension in `DIAGRAM`

 ![filedirectory](images/ug/ug_add_step2.png)